Accidental Discovery of Black Soldiers Role in the Civil War Sparks Excitement in North Carolina

-“After three years of research, we’ve visited many of the gravesites, travelled to the Library of Congress in D.C. six times and tracked down several living descendants of these brave and honorable men” Amy said.
+“After three years of research, we’ve visited many of the gravesites, traveled to the Library of Congress in D.C. six times, and tracked down several living descendants of these brave and honorable men,” Amy said.
 She went on to say it was difficult to receive callbacks from historians.
 “Even when finally getting them on the phone, it wasn’t easy to convince them we proved the existence of a USCT that history completely left out.”

 Hari Jones, professional Civil War historian and author, explains why this discovery has not been easy to accept for many experts.
 “This story means that the narrative promoted by scholars who have claimed there were no African American officers, no African American field grade officers, no African Americans in regiments other than USCT regiments, no USCT regiments marched in the Grand Review, and at least a dozen other false statements must be jettisoned for a new narrative inclusive of the many facts discovered by lay historians and genealogists.”